amoraschi/WuolApp/README.md

 > [!WARNING]
 > Solo funciona si se inicia sesión con una cuenta de Wuolah, no funciona con cuentas vinculadas de Google

+---

+_This software is provided for educational use only, the author shall not take any responsibility for it._